The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

 Möðruvallakirkja church in Hörgárdalur

-Nonni was born in 1857 at Möðruvellir in Hörgárdalur valley, between the towns Dalvík and Akureyri in Eyjafjörður fjord.
+Nonni was born in 1857 at Möðruvellir in Hörgárdalur, between the towns of Dalvík and Akureyri in Eyjafjörður fjord.

 Möðruvellir is a historical place.
-There used to be an Augustinian monastery at Möðruvellir from 1296 until the Reformation in 1550.
+There was an Augustinian monastery at Möðruvellir from 1296 until the Reformation in 1550, and well-known people in Iceland's history lived here.

 Inside Möðruvallakirkja church in Hörgárdalur

-Nonni's family moved from Möðruvellir to Akureyri town in 1865 when Nonni was a little under 8 years old.
-Nonni's father died only 4 years later of hydatid disease.
+Nonni's family moved from Möðruvellir to Akureyri in 1865, when Nonni was about 7-8 years old.
+Nonni's father died only 4 years later of hydatid disease, as I told you earlier in this travel blog.

 By the Nonni memorial grove at Möðruvellir

 There is a memorial grove at Möðruvellir in honour of Nonni.
-In it, you will find a big rock with Nonni's name on it and information in 4 languages about Nonni.
+In it, you will find a large rock with Nonni's name on it and information about Nonni in 4 languages.

 A photo of Nonni in Akureyri, taken in 1930 - photographer Eðvarð Sigurgeirsson

-The above photo of Nonni I found in my great-aunt Regína's photo collection.
-It was taken in 1930 in Akureyri by the photographer Eðvarð Sigurgeirsson, who was the boyfriend of my great-aunt at that time.
+It was taken in 1930 in Akureyri by the photographer Eðvarð Sigurgeirsson, who was my great-aunt's boyfriend at the time.

-If you ever visit Eyjafjörður and its capital city, Akureyri, then do look for the Nonnahús museum.
-It is so worth it.
-It is kind of hidden from view, so one has to really look for it.
+It is hidden from view, so one has to really look for it.

 Eyjafjörður - Akureyri, the Capital City of Eyjafjörður